AtiLion/BotNeck-Bot/README.md

  - BotNeckAPI.LoadConfig() = This loads the integrated configuration for BotNeck and applys the config to all loaded modules
  - BotNeckAPI.SaveConfig() = This saves the configurations of all the loaded modules and BotNeck itself
  - BotNeckAPI.GetParameterValueFromText(text, parameter key) = This gets the parameter value from a parameter key(example: parameter_key="Test" if that is your text then setting the parameter key as parameter_key will return Test)
+ - BotNeckAPI.GetLastMessageID() = This returns the last message ID that was sent by the user
+ - BotNeckAPI.GetParametersFromText(text) = This gets all the parameters from a text and returns them as a dictionary/object

 ----------